Playground Design Considerations to Promote Physical Activity

 For children ages 6 to 17, it is recommended that this daily activity be of moderate to vigorous intensity; be age-appropriate; and include aerobic (i.e., rhythmic movement of large muscles), muscle-strengthening (i.e., moving muscles against a resistance), and a bone-strengthening (e.g., producing impact force movement with ground) movements.

-Among the findings of a recent survey, 100% of teachers surveyed said that recess is essential for young students’ mental and physical development.
+According to a survey of teachers, 100% said that recess is essential for young students’ mental and physical development.
 Schools are ideal settings for children to accumulate a significant portion of the recommended amount of daily physical activity.
 The widely endorsed school-wide approach is known as a comprehensive school physical activity program (CSPAP), in which physical activity opportunities are promoted across the coordination of multiple components: physical education; physical activity during school (e.g., recess, classroom breaks); physical activity programs before and after school (e.g., active transportation, intramurals); staff involvement; and family and community engagement.
 CSPAP implementation provides a promising framework for youth to participate in daily physical activity and reap the associated health benefits.

 Regular physical activity has numerous health benefits for children and adolescents: